atharvaze/The-Bookworm/README.md

 ![bw](https://user-images.githubusercontent.com/46229364/56847378-91923600-68f7-11e9-87c8-5dc73b2b4c50.PNG)

 The User window:
-Once a registered user logs in he/she can issue any book available in the library.
+Once a registered user logs in he/she can issue any book available in the library.(Only one book at a time!)

 ![issbw](https://user-images.githubusercontent.com/46229364/56847397-d4eca480-68f7-11e9-945f-955974a7e67f.PNG)